amitmse/in_Python_/Data Prep/README.md

 # Distributed computing: Spark (Pyspark) vs Dask

 	- Dask and Apache Spark are distributed computing tools.
-Spark is mature and all-inclusive.
+ 	- Spark is mature and all-inclusive.
 	- Dask is smaller and lighter in weight than Spark.
 It is often faster than Spark.
 	- Dask has limited features but integrates with other libraries like Pandas and Scikit-Learn for high-level functionality.

 	Language:
-	- Spark is written in Scala, with some support for Python and R.
+	- Spark is written in Scala.
 	- Dask is written in Python.

+	Age:
+	- Spark was introduced in 2010.
+	- Dask was introduced in 2014.

 	Ecosystem:
 	- Spark is an all-in-one project that has own ecosystem.
 	- Dask is a component of the Python ecosystem and depends on other libraries like NumPy, Pandas, and Scikit-Learn.

-	Age:
-	- Spark was introduced in 2010 and is popular in the Big Data world.
-	- Dask was introduced in 2014.

 	Scope:
 	- Spark is focused on SQL and lightweight ML.
-	- Dask is focused on scientific and custom situations.
+	- Dask is focused on scientific.

 	Internal Design:
 	- Spark is an extension of the Map-Shuffle-Reduce paradigm and provides high level optimizations but lacking flexibility
 	- Dask is generic task scheduling and works on lower level, so lacks high level optimizations.
- 		Wroks well with sophisticated algorithms.

 	Scale:
 	- Spark scales from a single node to thousand-node clusters.
 	- Dask is same as spark.

 	DataFrames:
 	- Spark DataFrame has its own API and memory model.
-It also implements a large subset of the SQL language.
 	- Dask DataFrame reuses the Pandas API and memory model.
-It implements neither SQL nor a query optimizer.

 	Machine Learning:
 	- Spark uses MLLib along with JVM-based ML libraries like H2O.